smithjd/sqlpetr/README.md

 1. Clone this repository and open the project file `sqlpetr.Rproj` in RStudio.

-2. Open the file `install_me.R` and `source` it.
+2. On Windows or MacOS, open the file `install_me.R` and `source` it.
     This will install all the dependencies and rebuild the `pkgdown` site for the package.

     On Windows, you may get a dialog box asking you if you want to use a personal library.
 If you do, press the `Yes` button.
 If you get a